makers-for-life/makair/README.md

 In order to ensure a proper breathing cycle (inhale + exhale), multiple valves need to be connected together to form a circuit.
 The motors needs to be controlled in harmony so that the air routing between each valve unit is consistent.

+This project provides all the parts required to build a good-enough (ARDS)[https://en.wikipedia.org/wiki/Acute_respiratory_distress_syndrome] respirator from mass-produced components.
+We provide all the required mechanical parts, electronics designs & boards, and firmwares.
+This respirator can be 3D-printed and ran on an Arduino board (the maker way), though we recommend that you work with industrial processes as to mold plastic parts and assemble the whole respirator (this would be required for the built respirator to pass all medical certifications).

+_We re-iterate: 3D-printing (FDM and SLA) can be used to build your own respirator, though this will definitely not scale well to mass-produce MakAir respirators, and parts might be brittle or leak air.
+Please work with proper industrial methods and processes if you want to make your own._

 # Components

 ## Mechanics